Doziechi/Data-exploration/README.md

-# Global Layoff Analysis with SQL
+# 🌍Global Layoff Analysis with SQL📊
 This project showcases my ability to perform comprehensive data exploration and analysis using MySQL.
 It highlights my proficiency in querying, and analyzing datasets to uncover meaningful insights that drive decision-making.
 # 📋Project Overview
 This project leverages SQL to uncover critical insights into global layoffs 📊, highlighting affected industries 🏭, top companies 🏢, and temporal trends 📅.
 It provides actionable intelligence for business professionals 💼, HR strategists 🧑‍💻, and policymakers 🏛️ to address workforce challenges.
 With layoffs being a pressing global issue 🌍, this analysis is vital for understanding economic and industry trends, aiding in better hiring and retention strategies ✅.